Carol Eberhard Kessler

 What values are most important to you in your work and personal life?

 The values most important to me in both my professional and personal life are honesty, integrity, and kindness.
 Throughout my career spanning government service, healthcare advocacy, and community caregiving, I have consistently prioritized ethical decision-making and transparency because I believe trust is the foundation of meaningful service.
-Whether working on international nuclear safety collaboration, advocating for vulnerable elders, or supporting families navigating complex care systems, I strive to approach every situation with fairness, professionalism, and a commitment to doing what is right.
+Whether working on international nuclear safety collaboration, advocating for vulnerable elders, or supporting families navigating complex health care systems, I strive to approach every situation with fairness, professionalism, and a commitment to doing what is right.
 I also place strong importance on compassion and respect for others, as I believe kindness strengthens communities and improves outcomes for people facing difficult challenges.
 In my personal life, I continue to live out these values through my family relationships, community involvement, caregiving for my husband, and everyday activities such as gardening and drawing, all of which allow me to maintain a life centered on integrity, service, and human connection.

 Locations